 - Saskatoon Community Clinic

 SWITCH is supported financially by a variety of organizations, institutions, companies, and granting agencies.
-This year we would like to thank and acknowledge the following sponsors for their contribution to SWITCH:
+We would like to thank and acknowledge the following sponsors for their contribution to SWITCH:

 - University of Saskatchewan, College of Medicine